Pragyanshu-rai/Pragyanshu-rai/README.md

 ### I'm a student and a Developer!!

-I like to design and develop applications and solve challenges, and I am always ready to learn from others and help others.
+I like to design, develop applications and solve challenges.
+I am always ready to learn from others and help others.
 I believe Learning is like an adventure in which you are sure to get the treasure.
 I like to code in python, java, c++, javascript, and c.
 The feeling of joy that comes after developing and application is something that makes my day.
 But every time I complete a project, it motivates me to start a new one.